 - provides services to another for monetary reward

 - is subject to the control/direction concerning the way in which work is to be performed

 The 1982 Working Hours Act sets regulations governing work schedules for employees’ protection.
-Normal work schedule includes an 8-hour workday and 40 hours per week.
-Overtime is limited to 48 hours per in a week or 50 hours in a month but should not exceed 200 hours in a year.
+Normal work schedule includes an 8-hour workday and 40 hours work week.
+Overtime is limited to 48 hours in a week but should not exceed 200 hours in a year.

 Employees are entitled to the following paid public holidays:

 - Easter Monday